 The Sensor function consists of a network of sensors to survey and track space objects in all orbital regimes (LEO, MEO, HEO and GEO).
-The network currently comprises 44 sensors of the Member States of the SST Consortium (incl. radars, telescopes and laser ranging stations).
+The network currently comprises 40 sensors of the member states (incl. radars, telescopes and laser ranging stations).

 The Processing function aims to coordinate the data-sharing between the different OCs via a common database and to process thousands of daily measurements from the sensors contributing to EU SST.
 These data constitute the basis for a future EU SST Catalogue that will be used for the SST services.
 Germany is responsible for hosting the EU SST Database and generating the future EU SST Catalogue.

-The Service Provision function is in charge of providing three SST services – Collision Avoidance (CA), Re-entry Analysis (RE) and Fragmentation Analysis (FG) – to entitled users through a secure portal, the SST Service Provision Portal, managed by the SatCen, which acts as Front Desk.
-More than 140 organisations are receiving these services and more than 270 European satellites are safeguarded from the risk of collision.
+The Service Provision function is in charge of providing three SST services – Collision Avoidance (CA), Re-entry Analysis (RE) and Fragmentation Analysis (FG) – to entitled users through a secure portal, the SST Service Provision Portal, managed by EUSPA, which acts as Front Desk.
+More than 190 organisations are receiving these services and more than 400 satellites are safeguarded from the risk of collision.
 Currently, the French and Spanish OCs are responsible for the CA service, while the Italian OC is in charge of the RE and FG services.